andersonlucasp/andersonlucasp/README.md

 ### Hello!
 Welcome :) <img src="https://github.com/andersonlucasp/andersonlucasp/blob/main/images/Hi.gif" width="30px">

 ---
-My Name is Anderson Lucas de Paiva :brazil:
+My Name is Anderson Lucas de Paiva :🇧🇷:

 I am a Fullstack Developer, I work in the area since 2020 and I have a degree in Analysis and Systems Development.